logo center for people with disabilities

 FLSA/EMPLOYEE STATUS: Full-Time (32 hrs./wk.); Non-exempt

-PAY & BENEFITS: $24-$27/hr. and benefits include: medical, dental, vision, life and accident insurance; Employee Assistance Programs (EAP); 401(k); paid holidays, vacation time, and sick time.
+PAY & BENEFITS: $36-$42/hr.
+Benefits include: medical, dental, vision, life and accident insurance; Employee Assistance Programs (EAP); 401(k); paid holidays, vacation time, and sick time.

 WHY WORK WITH US?
 We’re extremely caring, supportive, down-to-earth, and passionate about what we do.
 We are continually improving the employee experience, including offering a 4-day workweek for true work/life balance.
 Also, we’re very flexible and accommodating, and we provide generous time off.
 Be a part of our meaningful mission and make a difference in the lives of people with disabilities!

-• Gain an understanding of Independent Living Philosophy and CPWD’s mission, vision, and programs to be able to communicate them to consumers and other community organizations.
+• Provide one-on-one direct services, as necessary.
+Understand and promote the Independent Living Philosophy and CPWD’s mission, vision and programs to be able to uphold and communicate them to staff, consumers, and community organizations.

 • Complete thorough, accurate and timely documentation for direct services with consumers.